Marc Molinaro: Political positions

+During the 118th Congress, Molinaro voted for the Parents Bill of Rights in Education, a bill that would require public schools to disclose information including budget, curriculum, and school performance to parents.

 Personal life

-Molinaro and his wife, Corinne Adams, reside in Red Hook, New York.
-Molinaro had two children with his first wife and he has two children with Adams.
-His daughter Abigail is on the autism spectrum.
+Molinaro and his wife, Corinne Adams, reside in Catskill, New York.
+Molinaro has two children with his first wife Christy and two children with Adams.
+One of his children is on the autism spectrum.